svenstaro/bvh/README.md

 ## Explicit SIMD

-This crate features some manually written SIMD instructions, currently only for the `x86_64` architecture.
+This crate features some SIMD operations.
+See [`wide`](https://crates.io/crates/wide) documentation for supported architectures.
 While nalgebra provides us with generic SIMD optimization (and it does a great job for the most part) - some important functions, such as ray-aabb-intersection have been optimized by hand.